 - New Zealand Police involved in world’s most sophisticated law enforcement action against organised crime to date in Operation Trojan Shield

-- More than 300 officers terminated 37 search warrants across Waikato, Bay of Plenty, Auckland, Central and Wellington Districts in a coordinated operation
+- More than 300 officers executed 37 search warrants across Waikato, Bay of Plenty, Auckland, Central and Wellington Districts in a coordinated operation

 - To date 35 arrests, over 900 charges laid